ElsaTam/Obsidian-Stuff/snippets/callouts/README.md

 On the panels, you can add the option `|overflow` to let an image slightly overflow the content from the top.
 See last panel of the example.
 Only use this feature with transparent images.

+On each panels, you can also add the option `|bubble` combined with `top`, `bottom`, `left`, `right` keywords.
+By default, a bubble will be centered in the middle of the panel.
+If you specify only one axis, it wil stay centered on the other one.
+To place the buble in a corner, specify the two axis, like so: `|bubble top right`

 ![comic](screenshots/comic.png)

 ```md